BlockchainBrain/docs/masternodes/masternodes_basic/coldwallet.rst

 	* https://github.com/rupaya-project/rupx/releases

-.. warning:: Do not install the new wallet on the computer that contains an existing Rupaya wallet that is currently holding RUPX coins.
-You will need to either install the new wallet on a different computer or move your coins to a different computers' wallet, prior to installing the new wallet.
-This is to prevent any chance that the new wallet will overwrite your current wallet and cause you to lose your coins.

 .. _backupwalletandkeys_coldwallet:

 2. Be sure that your existing wallet.dat and private keys are backed up from the old wallet.
 We strongly recommend backing up your wallet.dat and private keys prior to starting this process.